semperos/robot-remote-server-clj/README.md

 There are a number of options you can pass to the jar; for more details, see the [RobotFramework documentation][rf-java-integration-docs] on the subject.
 For a bare-bones example of a RobotFramework test, see the file `resources/test.txt` in this code base.

+## Acknowledgements

+Thanks to [Mark McGranaghan][mmcgrana-github] for his library [ring][ring-github], which makes defining the application handler and running it with Jetty a simple affair.

+Thanks to [Andrew Brehaut][brehaut-site] for his library [necessary-evil][ne] and his help over IRC, which has made writing this XML-RPC server extremely straightforward.

+Thanks to [Michael Fogus][fogus-github] for his library [marginalia][marg-github], which has been used to generate the beautifully-rendered source documentation available [here][rrs-marg].

 ## License

 Copyright (C) 2010 FIXME